greg-js/hexo-cli-extras/README.md

 hexo rename <old title/slug> <-n | --new "new title">
 ```

-`old title/slug` is one or more regular expression to find a post or page.
+`old title/slug` is one or more regular expressions to find a post or page.
 If more match your regex, a selection menu will be displayed.

 `new title` is the new title for your post.
 In case you just want to rename the file, it will be `slugize`d automatically (ie it will get converted to lower case, and all special characters and spaces will be made url-friendly).